As digital technology continues to evolve, there are two major disruptions entering the marketplace: Artificial Intelligence and Blockchain.

 Among many advantages, blockchain is a decentralized network, where host of peer networks verify each transactions.
 This process is a useful attribute in an ecosystem to overcome fraud, increase accountability, and address attribution challenges.

 While there are many ways to solve the same problem, as various companies are looking to build “new standalone blockchains” with no supply or demand.
-However, at DaVinci II, we see blockchain as a necessity that sits on top of an established advertising technology stack.
+However, at DaVinci IITM, we see blockchain as a necessity that sits on top of an established advertising technology stack.
 As the old saying goes, “Don’t reinvent the wheel.
 Just make the wheel better.”

 This will ultimately lead to a new evolution of data-driven omni-channel marketing.